folorunsoajala/ATM_OPTIMIZATION_STRATEGIES/README.md

 The dataset comprises a collection of dimension tables, including Customer, ATM Maintenance, Calendar, ATM Location, Hour, and Transaction Type.
 Additionally, there is one fact table named "Transaction Table," which contains a multitude of transactions spanning five different states in Nigeria.
 These states are Lagos, Enugu, FCT (Federal Capital Territory), Rivers, and Kano.

 ### Data Dictionary:
-To ensure clarity and understanding, we have access to a meticulously defined data dictionary.
+To ensure clarity and understanding, I have access to a meticulously defined data dictionary.
 This resource provides comprehensive explanations for the table and column structures, aiding our data analysis process.

 ## Data transformation
 Most of my data transformation processes were executed on Microsoft SQL Server.
 In these processes, I performed tasks such as appending data, generating new calendar tables, creating a bridge table to link the transaction table with the maintenance table, and employing the alter and update functions to modify specific tables, as depicted in the screenshot below.